 If it is determined you could benefit from hearing aids, the diagnostic hearing evaluation helps your Audiologist decide on the hearing aids that will be most appropriate for your hearing needs.

 A licensed audiologist will perform all of your services at the Hearing Center at Eye Consultants of Atlanta.

 What Can I Expect to Happen at My Appointment?

 A hearing test is a non-invasive, rather simple procedure.
 The evaluation will probably last about 30 to 40 minutes in length, but you should also allow time to discuss the test results with the audiologist and ask questions.

 It is recommended that you bring a family member with you to the evaluation appointment.
 Most audiologists agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

 The audiologist will use an otoscope to look into your ear to check for anything that might affect hearing evaluation results or require referral to your physician.
-Several tests may be performed, including an audiogram which measures how well you can hear soft tones at different pitches, and speech testing which measures how well you can hear and understand speech in both quiet and background noise.
-All testing is performed in a sound-treated room with equipment that has been calibrated to national standards.
+Several tests may be performed, including an audiogram measuring how well you can hear soft tones at different pitches and speech testing to measure how well you can hear and understand speech in both quiet and background noise.
+All testing is performed in a sound-treated room with equipment calibrated to national standards.